 If you want to keep your water heater working at its best, an annual checkup can be just the thing it needs to extend its life and provide you with great service all year long.
 Of course, what type of service it needs depends on the kind of water heater you have installed.

 Tank water heaters hold heated water ready for you whenever you desire.
 Over time, sediment settles at the bottom of the tank.
 This can impact your water heater in several ways, including making it less energy efficient.
 This sediment layer affects how well the water heater heats and holds the heated water supply.

 To clean a tank water heater, turn off the cold water supply and give it a chance to settle.
 Place a bucket underneath the drain line and open the valve to let water drain.
 Keep an eye on the water supply until the water runs clear.
 If you notice any unusual odors, or the water continues to be cloudy, a professional plumber can help better determine the problem.

 A tank water heater also uses an anode rod to keep it working at its best.
 An anode rod is sacrificial, meaning it’s designed to corrode from the water supply so that the rest of your tank remains safe and secure.
-It should be changed out if more than 6 inches of the core steel is visible, or it’s coated with a limestone buildup.
-If your water tank has a strange odor, or smells like rotten eggs, it’s a sign your anode rod has deteriorated, and it’s time to change it out.
+It should be changed out if more than 6 inches of the core steel is visible, or if it’s coated with a limestone buildup.
+If your water tank has a strange odor or smells like rotten eggs, it’s a sign your anode rod has deteriorated, and it’s time to change it out.